Seven tips to help your dog prepare for life after lockdown

 If you or your dog aren’t ready to attend the classes in-person yet (or it’s too far to travel) you can continue to take advantage of the virtual training.

-Find out more about Dog School to see how it can help your pooch and check out essential training for puppies and dogs here.
+Find out more about Dog School to see how it can help your pooch and check out our top 10 tips here.

 Want more advice?

 Our dogs need to be eased back into normal life just as much as we do.
 So, take it slowly and give them time to adjust post-lockdown.
 If you have noticed a change in their behaviour, then check out our list of common puppy behavioural problems with tips on how to resolve them.

 If you’re really struggling then you should speak to your vet to rule out any underlying medical factors and ask them to refer you to a qualified behaviourist.